user-surya27/C_Programs/README.md

 - Odd Even Check
 - Prime Number
 - Fibonacci Series
-- Largest of three numbers
+- Largest of Three Numbers

 ## 🚀 How to Run
 1. Compile using: